 Rim Drive of Crater Lake National Park, Oregon

-This 33-mile loop surrounds a lake, but not an ordinary one: Crater Lake.
-The road follows the caldera rim around Crater Lake and has amazing views of this unique lake from every angle.
+This 33-mile loop surrounds a lake, but not an ordinary one: Crater Lake – the bluest lake we’ve ever seen, and also the deepest one in the United States.
+The road follows the caldera rim around Crater Lake and offers amazing views of this unique lake from every angle.

-There’s parking lots (some with restrooms and picnic benches) at each famous vista points and there’s a lot of pullouts all along the way so you can safely stop basically wherever you want.
+There are parking lots (some with restrooms and picnic benches) at each famous vista point.
+And there are lots of pullouts all along the way, so you can safely stop basically wherever you want.

 Estimated time: 1 day